 Yeah that was with Evan on bass.
 Yeah I just did two gigs in Winnipeg.
 One night it was with an orchestra and the next night it was just a trio gig.

-With regards to your play on the track Vardavar, it sounds a lot like you were making variations to the groove during the recording.
+With regards to your playing on the track Vardavar, it sounds a lot like you were making variations to the groove during the recording.
 Can you talk about that?

 I’m just curious for myself and anyone who’s listened to it (Vardavar), is it all one through take?